VAMDC/NodeSoftware/doc/source/concepts.rst

 Restrictables
 ~~~~~~~~~~~~~~~~~

-It is the list of global names that make sense to put contrains on at a
+It is the list of global names that make sense to put constraints on at a
 certain node and therefore tells which names from the dictionary can be
 used in the WHERE-clause of a query to the node (see query language below).